 When you buy a life insurance policy, the insurance company’s obligation to pay out is contingent upon whether you have paid your premiums.
-In other words, if you do not pay the insurance company, they will not pay you.
+In other words, simply put, if you do not pay the insurance company, they will not pay your beneficiaries.

 Insurance companies typically have a “grace period” for making late payments, usually around a month from the due date.
 If you fail to pay on time, you can make up your payment (and remain covered during this period).
 Be sure to check with your insurance provider so you know the length of your policy’s “grace period.”

 If you do not pay within the grace period of your life insurance policy, the policy will “lapse” (i.e. you won’t be covered.)
 Even if you have been making premium payments diligently for decades, if you miss one premium payment beyond the designated grace period, your policy is not in effect.
 If you die a day after your policy lapses, your beneficiary’s claim will be denied.

 What happens if I die within the grace period?

 We can likely get your beneficiary paid.
 It is important for them to know the date of death, the date of last premium payment made, and have any notices sent to you on hand.

 Can you get money back from a lapsed life insurance policy?

 Perhaps – it depends on your form of coverage.

 If you have term life insurance, your options are limited.
 The policy will lapse, and future payments will not restart coverage.
 If you would like to “reinstate” your policy, you must contact your insurance provider.
 Generally, companies require you to fill out another application and let them know if your health has changed.
 Additionally, your insurance company may require a new medical exam before reinstating your policy, depending on how long it has been since the “grace period” ended.

 Upon reinstating your policy, you will have to retroactively pay the premiums for the time your coverage was lapsed.
 This means that the longer you wait after your coverage lapses, the more premiums you will have to pay before you reinstate your previous policy.